School of Architecture and Planning

 Students with architecture or interior design coursework are required to submit a portfolio of studio work (maximum size 8.5 inches by 11 inches) until April 15th that will be used for studio placement.
 Students wishing to apply for transfer course substitutions will be required to submit course syllabi for those courses for School review.
 Application packages and portfolios should be sent directly to the School of Architecture and Planning.
 Transfer applicants placed into the first year will be required to complete the Foundation Year Program and apply for either the Architecture or Interior Design major as described below.

-Freshmen students who do not meet the above requirements but meet UTSA’s general admission requirements will be part of “Exploratory Studies” where students will be able to work towards meeting the prerequisites needed to declare Architecture or Interior Design as their major.
+Freshmen students who do not meet the above requirements but meet UTSA’s general admission requirements will be part of “Exploratory Studies,” where students will be able to work toward meeting the prerequisites needed to declare Architecture or Interior Design as their major.

 Change of Major